Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 Wood Stoves and Seasoned Wood

 a black Esse woodstove with chopped wood on the floorYou really need to make sure that your wood has been well-dried.
-Green wood of course won’t burn, but just hiss and smoke, making things very unpleasant.
+Green wood of course won’t burn, but will just hiss and smoke, making things very unpleasant.
 To check that your wood is good, it should be free from sap and bark, and if you check the ends of the wood you should be able to see the radial cracks.

 Of course, you can also find free wood for your fireplaces.
 We are lucky enough to have a small forest that is part of our property that we manage, and which will provide us, in time, with a fair amount of wood for our wood stove for cooking, as well as the fireplaces.
 If you don’t have access to woodlands that are yours, then you can find wood freely available at other outlets such as factories, packing or transportation companies.